Colorado College has 4 flavors of network / internet access

-- WiOfTheTiger - primary wireless network intended for students, guests, and devices such as gaming consoles, apple tvs, ereaders, etc.
+- WiOfTheTiger - primary wireless network intended for students and devices such as gaming consoles, apple tvs, ereaders, etc.

 - WiOfTheTiger Employee - more secure wireless network intended for faculty and staff computers owned by Colorado College.

 - WiOfTheTiger Guest - open wireless for basic internet access and guest printing.
 Should not be used by students or employees.

 - Ethernet - fastest and most reliable - recommended for use in offices / dorm rooms.